 While attorneys for the paramedic are firmly standing by the statement that the man responded properly and followed all procedures and protocols in response to the call, the paramedics driving history may hurt his case.
 In 2002, the man pleaded guilty to driving under the influence, open container, speeding, and unsafe lane changes.

-The Oklahoma Auto Accident Attorneys with J. Colbert Injury Lawyers have more than 20 years of experience helping victims defend their rights.
+The Oklahoma auto accident lawyers with J. Colbert Injury Lawyers have more than 20 years of experience helping victims defend their rights.
 If you, or someone you know, have been injured in an accident at no fault of your own, contact us today to get a free consultation of your case.